MatthewChow03/memory-chat/README.md

 - **AI-Powered Insight Extraction**: Extract 3 or fewer key insights from messages using OpenAI's 4o-mini model
 - **Selective Logging**: Add individual messages to your log with one click
+- **Context Menu Integration**: Right-click any text on any website to add it to your memory
 - **AI-Powered Semantic Search**: Advanced transformer-based search using @xenova/transformers
 - **Smart Organization**: Create folders to organize related insights
 - **Message Reuse**: Add logged insights back to your prompt with formatting